napari Plugin Grants

-These projects will drive development of napari’s growing ecosystem of plugins to provide easy access to reproducible and quantitative bioimage analysis, as well as support the maintenance of plugins.
+These projects help drive the development of napari’s growing ecosystem of plugins to provide easy access to reproducible and quantitative bioimage analysis, as well as support the maintenance of plugins.
 Read our Medium post.

 This project will develop a napari plugin for wsireg, a software for whole slide image registration of 2D multimodal image sets and sequential 2D images for 3D reconstruction.